michal-h21/make4ht/README.md

     Make:htlatex()
     Make:match("html$", "tidy -m -xml -utf8 -q -i ${filename}")

-`Make:htlatex()` is preconfigured command for calling LaTeX with `tex4ht` loaded on the input file.
-In this case, it will be called  one time.
-After compilation, the `tidy` command is executed on the output `HTML` file.
+`Make:htlatex()` is preconfigured command for calling LaTeX with the `tex4ht.sty` package loaded.
+In this example, it will be executed  only once.
+After the compilation, the `tidy` command is executed on the output `HTML` files.

-Note that you don't have to call `tex4ht` and `t4ht` commands explicitly in the build file, they are called automatically.
+Note that it is not necessary to call `tex4ht` and `t4ht` commands explicitly in the build file, they are called automatically.

 ## User commands

-You can add more commands like `Make:htlatex` using `Make:add` command:
+It is possible to add more commands like `Make:htlatex` using the `Make:add` command:

     Make:add("name", "command", {parameters}, repetition)

+This defines the `name` command, which can be then executed using `Make:name()` command in the build file.

 The `name` and `command` parameters are required, rest of the parameters are optional.

-This defines `name` command, which can be then executed as `Make:name()` command.

-### Provided commands

-`Make:htlatex`

-:    One call to TeX engine with special configuration for `tex4ht` loading.

-`Make:latexmk`

-:    Use `Latexmk` for the document compilation. `tex4ht` will be loaded automatically.

-`Make:tex4ht`

-:    Process the `DVI` file and creates the output files.

-`Make:t4ht`

-:    Creates the CSS file.

 ### Command function